 What are some factors that may lengthen my background investigation?

-- Having lived and worked in another part of the state, out of state, and/or many past residences and employers
+- Having lived and worked in another part of the state, out of state, and/or a large number of past residences and employers

 - Inability to access necessary records